ssvassiliev/Summer_School_General/_episodes/04-parallel_programming_models.md

 2. Multithreading  (a way to spawn multiple cooperating threads sharing the same memory and working together on a larger task).
 Multithreading provides a relatively simple opportunity to achieve improved application performance with multi-core processors.
 3. Process-based parallelism

-Available hardware features influence the parallel strategies.
+Available hardware features influence parallel strategies.

-### Example workflow of a parallel application in 2D domain.
+### Example workflow of a parallel application in the 2D domain.

 - Discretize the problem into smaller cells or elements
-- Define operations to conduct on each element of the computationsl mesh
+- Define operations to conduct on each element of the computational mesh
 - Stencil operation involves a pattern of adjacent cells to calculate the new value for each cell.

 ![](../fig/parallel_app_1.svg)